ioncodes/Wingman/README.md

 But maybe this problem will be resolved if get a big enough userbase which develops lots of plugins which the handicapped terminal devs can download!

+However, it does also offers validation after the response has been received.
+It offers Regex, Substring, and (soon) more!

+## Any other reasons to use this?

+You love me, I love you, we love .NET and you know it!
+C# kicks ass :tada:

 ## Uff, too much text...